 Proper COVID-19 training teaches you the effective measurements to take at the right moment.
 That’s the grounding you need at this very moment to adapt to the current situation.
 Because we haven’t found any vaccines yet, no one knows the proper health instructions to keep as the protocols change and we learn more about COVID-19.
 As a nurse in direct contact with COVID-19 patients, you have to take extra precautions than everyone else.
 No one knows who will be the COVID-19 patient and who is not.
 The best you can do here is keep track of your patient data and provide your best to protect yourself and others!

 As a frontline nurse, you must be stressed about your risk of contracting COVID-19.
 Your training will teach you to plan for the unexpected.
 Having adequate knowledge of the precautions that you have to take will give you some relief.
 Talking more positive news with fellow nurses will help you in this situation.

 Accept And Understand Your Emotions

-You have to accept the fact that COVID-19 is here for a longer time, and continuing in this field you will have other emotions such as stress, anxiety, and grief to the continuing situation!
+You have to accept that COVID-19 is here for a longer time, and continuing in this field, you will have other emotions such as stress, anxiety, and grief to the continuing situation!
 The best way here is to accept and understand that you will have reflex reactions.
 Exercise self-compassion – work with a more supportive colleague!
 Recognize the fact that almost everyone who is going through this phase experiences these emotions!
 Having these emotions does not mean that you are weak!
-Understand that anyone who is continuously working in frontline healthcare is susceptible to trauma and stress.
+Understand that anyone continuously working in frontline healthcare is susceptible to trauma and stress.
 Know you will have to go through moral distress as you have to make more important decisions at this time.

 Be In Touch With Your Friends And Family